Dcbate/Oracle/Four Pillars of Object-Oriented Programming.md

 - **Increased Flexibility:** 🌟 Changes to internal implementation can be made without affecting other parts of the code.
 - **Ease of Maintenance:** 🛠️ Reduces complexity by keeping the internal workings of an object hidden from the outside.

+### Cons
+- **Overhead:** More boilerplate code may be needed to implement getters and setters.
+- **Complexity:** Can introduce additional complexity if not used appropriately.
+- **Performance Impact:** In some cases, excessive use of encapsulation might impact performance due to additional method calls.

 ### Example
 ```java
 public class Person {